tscircuit/cli/README.md

-# @tscircuit/snippets-cli
+# tscircuit command line interface (CLI)

-A CLI for developing, managing and publishing snippets on [tscircuit.com](https://tscircuit.com).
+A CLI for developing, managing and publishing tscircuit code (the "npm for tscircuit")

 ## Usage